-Lattice Mast - (Alternative 1, Preferred Alternative)
+Lattice Mast - (Alternative 1, not preferred alternative)

-A lattice mast considered the preferred alternative for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers and is cheaper to construct than a monopole or tree mast.
-The construction of a lattice mast will reduce the possibility to erect other mast in the vicinity and is therefore considered the preferred alternative for this site.
+A lattice mast is another option for the applicant, as it is able to hold the necessary amount of equipment, allowing for equipment from various service providers, is cheaper to construct than a monopole or tree design.
+The construction of a lattice mast will reduce the possibility to erect other mast in the vicinity.

-Tree Mast - (Alternative 2)
+Tree Mast - (Alternative 2 not-preferred alternative)